 For thick branches:

-- Start by making a relief cut on the underside of the branch, about 20 cm from the trunk, to prevent it from tearing as it falls.
+- Start by making a safety notch on the underside of the branch, about 20 cm from the trunk, to prevent it from tearing as it falls.

-- Then make the main cut a few centimetres further out.
+- Then make the main cut a few centimetres further along.

-- Finish with a clean cut near the trunk, without damaging the collar (the slightly swollen area at the base of the branch), as this is where healing is most effective.
+- Finish with a clean cut near the trunk, without damaging the collar (the small swollen area at the base of the branch), as this is where healing is most effective.

-- Apply pruning sealant to larger wounds to minimise the risk of disease.
+- Apply healing mastic on larger wounds to limit the risk of diseases.

-- Monitor regrowth: In spring, observe how the tree responds to pruning.
-This will help you adjust your approach for future years.
+- Monitor regrowth: in spring, observe how the tree responds to pruning.
+This will allow you to adjust your approach for the following years.

-- Avoid severe pruning!
-The Cercidiphyllum does not tolerate drastic pruning well.
-It’s better to prune lightly each year than to make heavy corrective cuts.
+- No severe pruning!
+The Cercidiphyllum does not respond well to drastic pruning.
+It is better to intervene lightly each year than to have to make large corrective cuts.

-- Water well after pruning, especially during dry spells.
+- Water well after pruning, especially during dry periods.
 This helps the tree recover from stress.

-- Consider mulching around the base of the tree to retain moisture and protect the roots from temperature fluctuations.
+- Consider mulching at the base of the tree to retain moisture and protect the roots from temperature fluctuations.

 Comments